Mordvins: Prehistory

-The Gorodets culture dating back to around 500 BC has been associated with these people.
-The north-western neighbours were the Muromians and Merians who spoke related Finno-Ugric languages.
-To the north of the Mordvins lived the Maris, and to the south the Khazars.
-The Mordvins' eastern neighbors, possibly remnants of the Huns, became the Bulgars around 700 AD.

 Researchers have distinguished the ancestors of the Erzya and the Moksha from the mid-1st century AD by the different orientations of their burials and by elements of their costumes and by the variety of bronze jewelry found by archaeologists in their ancient cemeteries.
 The Erzya graves from this era were oriented north–south, while the Moksha graves were found to be oriented south–north.

 Medieval and early modern history

 The ancient Mordvins encountered the Bulgars around the 7th century and later on came under the influence of Volga Bulgaria, paying them tribute.
 In the 13th century, the Mongols conquered the region and the Mordvins were incorporated into the Golden Horde.
 In the late 14th century, the Principality of Moscow conquered much of the western Mordvin lands while the eastern portion was under the control of the Kazan Khanate.
 After Russia conquered the Kazan Khanate in 1552, all the Mordvins became Russian subjects.
 During Russian rule, the Mordvins experienced forced conversions to Christianity, displacement, migration out the region and the influx of Russian settlers to Mordvin lands, a process that led to them becoming a minority in the area.

 In the 17th century, the Mordvins, Chuvash, and Mari staged a rebellion against Russian rule.
 After being suppressed, many Mordvins fled out of the area to escape reprisal and headed eastward past the Volga to more remote areas with weak Russian influence.
 Meanwhile the Mordvins that stayed eventually became serfs under the Russians, with the local economy being tied to agriculture.
 Failed rebellions would sporadically occur due to the working conditions the Mordvins were under.
 The Mordvins began rapidly assimilating to Russian culture until the emergence of Mordvin nationalism in the late 19th century.